AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/creating-a-marketo-measure-profile.md

    Done!

-   If you have any questions around creating a dedicated [!DNL Marketo Measure] profile, please reach out to your customer success manager or [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"}.
+   If you have any questions around creating a dedicated [!DNL Marketo Measure] profile, please reach out to the Adobe Account Team (your Account Manager) or [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"}.